The physician usually prescribes a nuclear stress test if a patient has a history of heart problems.

 If you need nuclear stress testing, schedule a consultation with our healthcare experts!

-The nuclear stress test may take 2-4 hours, including time taken for preparation before the testing.
 Although the actual exercising part usually only takes 7-12 minutes.
 The scans and the time it takes for the radioactive substance to reach the heart may take around 60 minutes.